 Phil's 20 year career in web development includes time as a Software Engineer at Verisign, an Open Source Evangelist at British Telecom, and Technology Director at R/GA where he worked with clients around the world such as Nike, Google, Beats By Dre and Samsung to bring engaging and effective experiences to the widest audience possible.

-Rich Mcintyre is a straight talking internet enthusiast, currently working as a Software Engineering Manager at DAZN.
-Working with teams in Amsterdam and Leeds.
+Rich McIntyre is a straight talking internet enthusiast, currently working as a Chief Engineer at BJSS.
+Working on cool projects across the country.

 Sam is a, front-end developer at GitLab, and co-organiser of Frontend NE.
 He’s an advocate of pattern libraries and componentising elements; and has given talks on both topics at several events and conferences in the past.